EffectOrientedProgramming/book/resources/BruceNotes.md

 > Notes that I capture on my phone when they occur to me.
 > Just thoughts and ideas; I don't expect all or any of them to end up in the book.

+* Consider creating a style guide for optional syntax.
+  Example: If a function doesn't take arguments, should we always use `()` when calling it?
+  I like the idea of having completely consistent style so the reader doesn't have to decipher differences in style.

 * Red book: Bottom of page 290 might make a good introductory example to compel the monadic lifestyle.

 * Each `case` in a `match` is a function that takes a single argument.